antonsyrovets/text-to-morse-code/README.md

 ## Features

-- Encodes / decodes latin characters (a - z), numbers (0 - 9) and basic punctuation to / from Internation Morse Code
+- Encodes / decodes latin characters (a - z), numbers (0 - 9) and basic punctuation to / from International Morse Code

 - Automatic detection wheather text or Morse code was entered for translation